fugerit-org/.github/profile/README.md

 The main purpose of this organization is to create simple libraries and tool for making development easier.

 *Index*
-There are two three main kind of projects hosted by [fugerit-org] github account
+There are three main kind of projects hosted by [fugerit-org] github account
 1. Core libraries
 2. Tools
 3. Documentation and quickstarts

+Most of them are maven projects, based on [fj-bom](https://github.com/fugerit-org/fj-bom) parent pom.

+In time some projects have been depcreated, here is the [list](DEPRECATED.md).

 ## 1. Core libraries